-Currently, Duo does not charge a VAT.
+Currently, Duo does not charge a Value-Added Tax (VAT).
 Reverse charges may apply.

-Many non-U.S. tax authorities require a customer’s VAT number to be listed on their invoice.
-Requiring this field for non-U.S. billing customers, when a customer first enters their billing info, or, when the customer updates their billing information, enables Duo to comply with this common requirement.
+Many non-US tax authorities require that a customer’s Value-Added Tax (VAT) number be listed on their invoice.
+Requiring this field for non-US billing customers, when a customer first registers, or, when the customer updates their billing information, enables Duo to comply with this common requirement.

-The VAT number provided to Duo should be the one associated with the customer’s billing country listed on its Duo account.
+The Value-Added Tax (VAT) number provided to Duo should be the one associated with that customer’s billing country listed on its Duo account.

-If a business does not have a VAT number, it should bypass the “VAT Number” field by selecting the prompt: “I do not have a VAT number.”
+If a business does not have a Value-Added Tax (VAT) number, it should bypass the “VAT Number” field by selecting the prompt: “I do not have a VAT number.”
 Next, the business should select a reason for not having a VAT number from the following options: